hashicorp/terraform-provider-azurerm/website/docs/d/mariadb_server.html.markdown

 * `geo_redundant_backup` - Whether Geo-redundant is enabled or not for server backup.

 * `auto_grow` - Whether autogrow is enabled or disabled for the storage.

+### Timeouts

+~> **Note:** Custom Timeouts are available [as an opt-in Beta in version 1.43 of the Azure Provider](/docs/providers/azurerm/guides/2.0-beta.html) and will be enabled by default in version 2.0 of the Azure Provider.

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `read` - (Defaults to 5 minutes) Used when retrieving the   Gets information about a MariaDB Server.